 It is made with vegetable oil instead of butter and that gives the cake a moist, delicate texture.

 Using a hand mixer beat the egg and sugar together until creamy.
-You can, of course, use a whisker to do the same job, but an electrical mixer is better as you can incorporate air into the batter fast and efficient.
+You can, of course, use a whisker to do the same job, but an electric mixer is better as you can incorporate air into the batter fast and efficient.

 Add oil, milk and vanilla and continue mixing.
 Lower the speed on the mixer and add flour and baking powder.